LucasPilla/Sorting-Algorithms-Visualizer/README.md

 - Implement new Algorithms:
    - Check the Repository Wiki to see algorithms already implemented.
    - Chose a new algorithm and Create an issue called: "Implement algorithm_name"
-   - Make your Pull Request
+   - Make your Pull Request linked to the respective issue
 - Report bugs and give feedbacks

 ## Using the application